Sexual Objectification is Not a Human Right

 Updated: Oct 15, 2022

-A common statement I hear from those critical of medicalizing children’s bodies to conform to some illusive gender identity, creating life-long medical patients, is that they don’t care what adults choose to do with their bodies.
+A common statement I hear from those critical of medicalizing children’s bodies to conform to some elusive gender identity, creating life-long medical patients, is that they don’t care what adults choose to do with their bodies.
 The exception is for children.

 We better start caring.

-One trans widow, describing her relationship with her autogynephilic husband, for an article about her marriage and it’s disruption, stated "For his part, Tom's perspective was that if I loved him, I would accept that a transsexual has to do what a transsexual has to do – and sacrifice my own identity accordingly."
+One trans widow, describing her relationship with her autogynephilic husband for an article about her marriage and its disruption, stated, "For his part, Tom's perspective was that if I loved him, I would accept that a transsexual has to do what a transsexual has to do – and sacrifice my own identity accordingly."

-Ed Gein, was the inspiration for many films, including "Psycho", "Silence of the Lambs", and "Texas Chainsaw Massacre" due to his decision that the only way to become a woman was to turn her into this seasons latest rage in bodysuits, as reported by Zooey Norman in TheThings.
+Ed Gein, was the inspiration for many films, including "Psycho", "Silence of the Lambs", and "Texas Chainsaw Massacre" due to his decision that the only way to become a woman was to turn her into this season's latest rage in bodysuits, as reported by Zooey Norman in TheThings.